Board of Directors

 Marietta Convocation

 Victoria Patrick grew up in North Little Rock, Arkansas, where she attended Trinity Cathedral Episcopal Church.
 She was very active in state-wide youth retreats and served on the EYC board.
 While attending Hendrix College in Conway, Arkansas, she served as the college-liaison to assist in increasing student participation at St. Peter’s.
 After graduation, Victoria attended Georgia State University and graduated with an Ed.S. in School Psychology.
 Initially, Victoria worked as a School Psychologist in Gordon County, Georgia for 5 years.
 Next, she began employment in the Cobb County School District, where she worked for 26 years before retiring in August 2021.
-She looks forward to her transition into a second rewarding career.
+Victoria also received a MS in Urban Studies at GSU in the Andrew Young School of Public Policies.

 Community involvement has included numerous activities through Hands On Atlanta, including Project Coordinator at the Salvation Army shelter, where she oversaw children’s activities led by volunteers.
 Through the Cobb County School District, Homelessness Program, Victoria served as a tutor for children living in temporary placements.
 While attending All Saint’s Episcopal Church in Atlanta, Victoria volunteered with the Sister’s With Pride program, a weekly activity night for girls living in the Herndan Homes community.
 Other volunteer activities have included Girl Scout Leader, and activities at the Giving Garden.